hellocalvin/fakedevice/README.md

 # fakedevice
-It's just a example that describe how to connect Presto
+It's just an example that describes how to connect Presto